hsk81/yeoman-generator-dizmo/README.md

 Browsers and the libraries, which the former are built upon (like Webkit), usually lag behind the latest standard, and hence fail to provide up-to-date language support.
 The [Babel] transpiler however, can take a script written in a modern standard and translate it into backwards compatible JavaScript.
 DizmoGen includes Babel and thus supports ES6.

-**Note:** If you have older projects and update dizmoGen, make sure that you add ES6 support to `.eslintrc.json` as following:
+**Note:** If you have older projects and update dizmoGen, ensure that you add ES6 support to `.eslintrc.json` as following:
 ```json
 {
   "env": {